agenkin3/feedback-frontend/README.md

 #Feedback App

  Feedback App a web application where medical students and attending physicians can create and view evaluations for their shifts.
+You can find the backend at this link [www.github.com/alicegenkin/feedback-backend]

 ## Installation
 Please run

 bundle install
-Open up the back-end repo located at: https://github.com/AnaBetancourt/parents-portal-backend
+Open up the back-end repo located here.[www.github.com/alicegenkin/feedback-backend]

 In backend terminal, run: